saoudrizwan/Piano/README.md

 ### Device Capabilities

-* The iPhone 6S and 6S Plus carry the first generation of Taptic Engine which have a few "haptic" vibration patterns, which you can play with Piano using the `.tapticEngine()` notes.
+* The iPhone 6S and 6S Plus carry the first generation of Taptic Engine which has a few "haptic" vibration patterns, which you can play with Piano using the `.tapticEngine()` notes.

 * The iPhone 7 and above carry the latest version of the Taptic Engine which supports the iOS 10 Haptic Feedback frameworks, allowing you to select from many more vibration types.
 You can play these vibrations using the `.hapticFeedback()` notes.